-Polish Defense Minister Mariusz Blaszczak confirmed on November 28 that the country has completed the first stage of receiving FA-50 fighter jets from South Korea when two of these aircraft arrived in Warsaw on the same day.
+Polish Defense Minister Mariusz Blaszczak confirmed on November 28 that the country had completed the first phase of receiving FA-50 fighter jets from South Korea, with two of these aircraft arriving in Warsaw that same day.

-The FA-50 is a South Korean two-seat light fighter aircraft.
-Its primary armament is a 20 mm machine gun and a variety of weapons, including AIM-9 Sidewinder air-to-air missiles and AGM-65 Maverick air-to-ground missiles, among others.
+The FA-50 is a two-seat light fighter aircraft of South Korea.
+Its primary armament is a 20 mm machine gun, and it also carries a variety of other weapons, including AIM-9 Sidewinder air-to-air missiles and AGM-65 Maverick air-to-ground missiles, among others.

-According to Minister Blaszczak, the two newly received FA-50s will soon help strengthen the Polish Air Force's capabilities.
+According to Minister Blaszczak, these two newly acquired FA-50s will soon help strengthen the capabilities of the Polish Air Force.

-This is the sixth transfer of FA-50 fighter jets from South Korea to the Central European country, with two aircraft per batch.
+This marks the sixth delivery of FA-50 fighter jets from South Korea to the Central European country, with two aircraft delivered in each batch.

-The previous deliveries were in July, August, September and the two most recent in October, completing the contract between Warsaw and its South Korean partner Korea Aerospace Industries.
+Previous deliveries took place in July, August, September, and the two most recent in October, thus completing the contract between Warsaw and its partner, Korea Aerospace Industries of South Korea.

-In September 2022, the Polish Ministry of Defense ordered 12 FA-50 Gap Filter fighter jets from this partner, similar to the Block 10 version of Korea.
+In September 2022, the Polish Ministry of Defence ordered 12 FA-50 Gap Filter fighter jets from this partner, similar to the South Korean Block 10 version.

 Source